juhannam/gct634-2020/final/README.md

 - Sound Synthesis
 - Novel Datasets

 The latest research can be found at conferences such as ISMIR or ICASSP.

-You can also check final projects from the previous years
+You can also check final projects from the previous years:
 - [2019 Final projects](https://mac.kaist.ac.kr/~juhan/gct634/2019/final.html)
 - [2018 Final Projects](https://mac.kaist.ac.kr/~juhan/gct634/2018/final.html)